From THINK to FEEL: The Design transformation of IBM

 - Move faster by empowering diverse teams to act._ To ensure our teams’ ability to generate better ideas and deliver real-world outcomes for users, we consider two important team factors: diversity and empowerment._

 Once IBM had created these principles, the next task was to communicate them to the entire company in a meaningful way.
 Not just by telling employees, but by actively and thoughtfully engaging them in an ideological and practical collaboration.
-This had real potential to impact nearly every facet of IBM’s corporate culture — as well as its bottom line.
+This had real potential to have an impact on nearly every facet of IBM’s corporate culture—as well as its bottom line.

 STAGE 4: PROTOTYPE